 Action Item Lead Body Priority / Time Frame Potential Funding Source Potential Supporting Partners Zoning Consider changes to residential zoning districts to permit housing opportunities for all age groups that are consistent with the goals and intent of the Master Plan.
 PC Assess the Zoning Ordinance to ensure it allows appropriate residential retrofits for accessibility in order to help older residents remain in their homes.
 PC Streamline the development review process when units include workforce housing PC Create incentive programs for developments that include a variety of housing sizes PC County housing program Incorporate applicable concepts from the MEDC's Redevelopment Ready Communities program into the Zoning Ordinance and improve the development review process for applicants, the approving body, and community PC Map priority development areas for workforce and/or attainable housing and "pre-permit" selected sites within the designated priority development area(s).^ PC Consider permitting single-family homes to be converted to multi-family units.^ PC Consider an overlay district to delineate priority development area(s) for housing options where they are not currently prohibited without adding new zoning districts or changing boundaries.^ PC Consider zero lot line homes in mixed use areas.
-The CB district is currently the only district w/a zero front setback.^ PC Consider dormitory housing or boarding room housing in certain districts under defined conditions for the purposes of seasonal workforce housing.^ PC Consider allowing accessory dwelling units (ADUs) in all districts (currently only permitted in NG, SG and BV districts).^ PC Consider limiting or eliminating short-term rental of ADUs in districts targeted for workforce housing.^ PC Consider the differences in the Zoning Ordinance, if any, between long-term rental, seasonal rental and workforce housing.
-PC
+The CB district is currently the only district w/a zero front setback.^ PC Consider dormitory housing or boarding room housing in certain districts under defined conditions for the purposes of seasonal workforce housing.^ PC Consider allowing accessory dwelling units (ADUs) in all districts (currently only permitted in NG, SG and BV districts).^ PC Consider allowing an additional ADU (one attached and one detached) on the same property.^ PC Limit or eliminate short-term rental of ADUs in districts targeted for workforce housing.^ PC

 [^] Derived from Housing North's Northwest Michigan Housing Ready Checklist.
 The Planning Commission discussed the checklist and its applicability to the Village during the planning process.
-The Planning Commission intends for additional study to determine whether changes are needed.
+Additional study is required.